 First of all, the HASA R4 is a 21-speed road bike that is designed for multiple purposes; it’s a very versatile road bike.
-Its frame is made from 6061 aluminium; it’s light, perfect for dampening bumps on the road and is a responsive frame.
+Its frame is made from 6061 aluminium; it’s light, good for dampening bumps on the road and is a responsive frame.
 The front derailleur is paired with a triple chainset and the crankcase is packed with 7 sprockets, a total of 21-speed gears.
-The Shimano shifters work flawlessly.

 It uses the Shimano EF-500 Shifter and Shimano groupsets which are top class.
-The drivetrain is flawless; cycling through all 21 gears is as smooth as silk.
-The brakes are Shimano made disc brakes which are excellent at stopping the bike even in muddy conditions or high speeds.
+The brakes are Shimano made disc brakes which are good at stopping the bike even in muddy conditions or high speeds.

 Editor’s choice: Tommaso Imola Compact Aluminum Road Bike

-Among all the affordable road bikes (under $1000), the Tommaso Imola Compact Aluminum Road Bike stood out.
-If you’re looking to get a quality road bike for commute or competition purpose, the Tommaso Imola seems to be the greatest choice.
-For a road bike that is priced under $1000, it’s amazing to see something as well-built as this.
-Without its price tag you can mistake it for a bike that costs more than $4000.
+Among all the affordable road bikes (under 1000), the Tommaso Imola Compact Aluminum Road Bike stood out.
+If you’re looking to get a quality road bike for commute or competition purposes, the Tommaso Imola seems to be the greatest choice.
+For a road bike that is priced under 1000, it’s great to see something as well-built as this.
+Without its price tag you can mistake it for a bike that costs more than 4000.
 It comes with a quality Shimano groupset, it has the most gears you can shift through, and it’s one of the lightest on the list.
-What more can you ask for?
-It’s an amazing road bike and it can easily fool anyone that it’s much more expensive than its price tag.
-It’s an amazing choice that is worth your consideration.

 The Tommaso Imola may have the crown but it was a tough choice between the Diamondback Haanjo Trail 24 Alternative Road Bike.
-The two bikes both had the functionality and quality of more expensive road bikes.
+The two bikes both have great functionality and quality.
 Both bikes offer riders the experience of professional class road bikes.
 The Diamondback Haanjo offered a playground of different spectrums; a road bike that can tackle dirt roads and adventure courses.
-What the Tommaso Imola had over the Diamondback Haanjo was its sheer quality and hard core road bike heritage that still runs through its veins.
+What the Tommaso Imola had over the Diamondback Haanjo was its sheer quality and hard core road bike heritage.
 Serious amateurs who want to experience professional quality bikes will get that with the Tommaso Imola.

 Last but not the least; we have the Bavel Ultra Light Aluminum 21 Speed 700C Road Bike Racing Bicycle.
-This bike deserves the recognition because of the quality of its build, stunning components and fun color scheme.
-Unlike other budget road bikes under $1000, the Bavel Ultra Light is an amazing road bike because it’s as thrilling as expensive professional road bikes.
+This bike deserves the recognition because of the quality of its build, stunning components.
+Unlike other budget road bikes under 1000, the Bavel Ultra Light is a good road bike because it’s as thrilling as other professional road bikes.
 Its gear shifters are what impressed us.
 It’s so smooth, probably as smooth as or smoother than the Diamondback and Tommaso mentioned earlier.
 The Bavel is pure experience, thrill, adventure and fun.
-It’s a great catch and a top choi